Cluny Abbey: Cluny's influence

 Until the reign of Henry VI, all Cluniac houses in England were French, governed by French priors and directly controlled from Cluny.
 Henry's act of raising the English priories to independent abbeys was a political gesture, a mark of England's nascent national consciousness.

 The early Cluniac establishments had offered refuges from a disordered world but by the late 11th century, Cluniac piety permeated society.
 This is the period that achieved the final Christianization of the heartland of Europe.
+By the twelfth century there were 314 monasteries across Europe paying allegiance to Cluny.

 Well-born and educated Cluniac priors worked eagerly with local royal and aristocratic patrons of their houses, filled responsible positions in their chanceries and were appointed to bishoprics.
 Cluny spread the custom of veneration of the king as patron and support of the Church, and in turn the conduct of 11th-century kings, and their spiritual outlook, appeared to undergo a change.
 In England, Edward the Confessor was later canonized.
 In Germany, the penetration of Cluniac ideals was effected in concert with Henry III of the Salian dynasty, who had married a daughter of the duke of Aquitaine.
 Henry was infused with a sense of his sacramental role as a delegate of Christ in the temporal sphere.
 He had a spiritual and intellectual grounding for his leadership of the German church, which culminated in the pontificate of his kinsman, Pope Leo IX.
 The new pious outlook of lay leaders enabled the enforcement of the Truce of God movement to curb aristocratic violence.

-Within his order, the Abbot of Cluny was free to assign any monk to any house; he created a fluid structure around a central authority that was to become a feature of the royal chanceries of England and of France, and of the bureaucracy of the great independent dukes, such as that of Burgundy.
+Within his order, the abbot of Cluny was free to assign any monk to any house; he created a fluid structure around a central authority that was to become a feature of the royal chanceries of England and of France, and of the bureaucracy of the great independent dukes, such as that of Burgundy.
 Cluny's highly centralized hierarchy was a training ground for Catholic prelates: four monks of Cluny became popes: Gregory VII, Urban II, Paschal II and Urban V.

 An orderly succession of able and educated abbots, drawn from the highest aristocratic circles, led Cluny, and the first six abbots of Cluny were all canonized: